 We retain this information within the scope of the relevant legal provisions for a maximum of 26 months.
 Processing is necessary for the purposes of data security, in order to ensure the stability and operational security of our system.
 Article 6(1)(f) GDPR forms the legal basis for this.

-We ensure that data is collected anonymously so that no evaluation can be made of an individual’s personal preferences based on their personal data.
-It is not possible to draw any conclusions about an individual or to combine these data with other sources of personal data.
+We ensure that data is collected anonymously so that no evaluation of an individual’s specific personal data is carried out by us.
 Data is not passed on to third parties.

 Temporary cookies remain valid for as long as your stay on a website, after which they are deleted by your browser.
 Permanent cookies are stored on your browser according to the settings you have selected or until you delete them.